Dev

 FAQ

-can I use these fake JWT tokens in production
+can I use these fake jwt tokens in production

-how do I decode a JWT payload in JavaScript
+how do I decode a jwt payload in javascript to inspect the claims

-what's the difference between the role options in the generator
+what is the difference between the role options in the generator